 "Who are you?
 What are you doing here?!"
-The man demanded as he slowly advanced with his bat raised up to attack.
+The man demanded as he advanced with his bat raised up to attack.

 As the infant slept the man sat in his rocking chair, contemplating on what to do with the child.
-The adoption laws in this country were lax at best so adopting the child would be an easy task.
-Still, he had to wonder why anyone would literally throw away a child.
+The adoption laws were lax at best so adopting the child would be an easy task.
+Still, he had to wonder why anyone would throw away a child.
 Was that man the father, or perhaps a parent of the mother or father who sought to get rid of the child to avoid scandal?
 Sad as it is he has seen such things happen before.
 But it doesn't mean he'll ever get used to it or tolerate it.

 As he made his way to where the youngster lay, a little shiny glimmer caught his eye.